Arthur Vining Davis Foundations

 Institutional Preferences:

-The foundations prioritize:
+The foundations prioritise:

 - Private four-year residential liberal arts institutions (for higher education grants)